slerman12/Help-me/7-Ongoing.md

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve

-But as his gavel hits the ivory surface of his desk, the mallet's head **breaks**, the impact sends a quake through the **wisdoms** in the alder, and the cracked wood sprouts with roots, branches, and moss.
+And that might conclude the trial, but as the Alderman's gavel hits the ivory surface of his desk, the mallet's head **breaks**, the impact sends a quake through the **wisdoms** in the alder, and the cracked wood sprouts with roots, branches, and moss.

-“You’re wrong,” the tree says.
-The congress hears and recognizes the low grumble, each word pronounced like long thunder.
+In a low voice like long thunder, the tree says: "You're wrong."

 “You don’t know what you’re talking about,” they answer.